Who is Messiah Yahushua [Christ Jesus]?

 How is He Different?

 There are many details revealed in the Bible about Yahushua and His message, to show that He is different, and not an ordinary man.
 But to many, these details remain as mysteries, and leave many perplexed as to who Yahushua really is.
-It is these mysteries that leave us unable to completely understand something.
+But that is the nature of mysteries — they leave us unable to completely understand something.

 When we look into the Scriptures with child-like faith (Mark 10:15), then God’s mysteries no longer baffle us, because we can accept the greatness of His power and wisdom!